trailofbits/polytracker/docs/tdag.md

 - [Sources](../polytracker/src/taint_sources/taint_sources.cpp) contains source labels (byte offsets into the input)
 - The Source Label Index is a bitmap that defines how to index the sources section.
 - [Sinks](../polytracker/include/taintdag/sink.h) contains sink labels (representing bytes of the output)
-- [Strings](../polytracker/include/taintdag/string_table.h) todo(kaoudis) the string table is used in conjunction with the fnmapping to put together an earlier version of the control flow log used for grammar extraction.
-Note that the string table also contains other things!
+- [Strings](../polytracker/include/taintdag/string_table.h) todo(kaoudis) the string table contains things like names of sources, the function names used with the functions section to map to the control flow log, etc. todo(kaoudis) in future this could probably be less of a catchall for 'all things stringly' and those things could have separate lookups or be stored inline if we're gonna mmap so much space anyway.
-- [Functions](../polytracker/include/taintdag/fnmapping.h) todo(kaoudis) this contains an early version of the function list part of the control flow log used for grammar extraction
+- [Functions](../polytracker/include/taintdag/fnmapping.h) todo(kaoudis) this section maps the low-level function identifiers used in the cflog to the actual (mangled) names in the strings table. see test_cf_log.py for details of how this looks/works.
-- [Control Flow Log](../polytracker/include/taintdag/control_flow_log.h): this consists of the function entry and exit records we need to reconstruct the call stack that data flow passed through.
+- [Control Flow Log](../polytracker/include/taintdag/control_flow_log.h): this consists of the function entry and exit records we need to reconstruct the call stack that data flow passed through. see test_cf_log.py for details of how this looks/works.

 ## TDAG Contents